akhilmurali/file_manager/Readme.md

 # Unified File Manager | API

-An application to have a consolidated view of your files hosted with multiple providers.
+An application to have a consolidated view of your files hosted with multiple providers, which can help save time and reduce costs.

-Save cost and time by easily distributing your  storage needs among multiple remote providers.

 ### Version
 0.1.0